Differential Chassis

 Exercise

-Write program which simulates differential chassis based on given input parameters.
+Write a program that simulates a differential-drive chassis based on the given input parameters.

 Simulation Parameters